OldDBA-AWS/olddba/README.md

 - # systemctl status rananeeti_tx_cache
    .... should see "Started rananeeti_tx_cache.service - RANANEETI Caching layer."
 </pre>

+## End of Deployment
+From your workstation open in Firefox your EC2 host address and start making "reservations", while ticking the checkbox to test Database failures.

+Now it's a good time to play around with the cafe Demo website and to review its code.
+Note that "Rananeeti" Data Platform is the _only interface_ to all sort of data stores, relational and not.
+It also has its own connection pool with transaction processing logic smart enough to survive even full database outages. _That is the core concept of Maximum Data Availability Architecture_.

+> Thank you for visiting!

 ## Cleanup
 ### Delete Stack